Pages

 A Rough Start

-Tanya was a first time mom, Elizabeth their beautiful, darling child, just two months old.
+Tanya was a first time mom.
+Elizabeth their beautiful, darling child, was just two months old.
 The fight that she and Steven had, about Elizabeth’s condition was horrible.
 It wasn't really a fight!
 Both of them were frightened, not knowing what to do, how to manage, what was happening!

 It really almost looked normal, except for the long - too long - achingly long - pauses between her little breaths.
 And Elizabeth’s little eyelashes, so long and curly, fluttering and blinking.
 The first time it happened it was over in an instant.
 Still, Tanya didn’t think it looked right and called the paediatrician’s office.
 When she described what she saw, the nurse told her to come in immediately.
 But even as she was talking, Elizabeth’s eyelids fluttered and blinked again; she seemed to grow stiff.